qetuo1098/marg_cond_gaussian_example/README.md

-Example code for our paper [1]: https://arxiv.org/abs/2409.09871
+This is the example code for our paper [1], which can be fouund here: https://arxiv.org/abs/2409.09871

-Instruction: run planar_pushing_matlab.m
+**Instruction**: run planar_pushing_matlab.m

 This script illustrates our method of covariance extraction in a constrained toy localization problem.
 It uses a miniature version of the box-pushing scenario used in our third experiment [1].
 We took this scenario from InCOpt [2], a version of GTSAM [3] that accounts for hard constraints.